hacksalot/HackMyResume/README.md

 =========
 *Generate beautiful, targeted resumes from your command line or shell.*

-FluentCMD is a **hackable, data-driven, developer-friendly resume authoring tool** with support for HTML, Word, PDF, plain text, smoke signal, carrier pigeon, and other arbitrary-format resumes and CVs.
+FluentCMD is a **hackable, data-driven, dev-friendly resume authoring tool** with support for HTML, Markdown, Word, PDF, plain text, smoke signal, carrier pigeon, and other arbitrary-format resumes and CVs.

 [![](assets/office_space.jpg)][8]